alwanfadhil-id/llm-maps-backend/README.md

 # LLM Maps Backend

 A Node.js backend application that integrates Large Language Models (LLMs) with Google Maps API to provide intelligent location search capabilities.
-Users can ask for places to visit, eat, or explore, and see the results on an interactive map.
+Users can ask for places to visit, eat, or explore in natural language, and see the results on an interactive map.

 **Author**: Alwan Fadhil

-Created as part of the HeyPico.ai technical test.

 ## 🚀 Features

-- **LLM-Enhanced Search**: Natural language processing to understand user queries about places
+-   **LLM-Enhanced Search**: Uses a local LLM (via Open WebUI) to understand user intent and extract location data.
+-   **Robust Fallback Mechanism**: If the LLM is unavailable, the system automatically falls back to a keyword-based parser, ensuring the app never breaks.
-- **Google Maps Integration**: Search for places, get directions, and view details
+-   **Google Maps Integration**: Search for places, get directions, and view details with interactive markers.
-- **Interactive Map Interface**: Web UI with embedded Google Maps
-- **Security**: Rate limiting, API key security, and CORS protection
+-   **Security**:
+    -   **Dual API Keys**: Separate Server Key (backend) and Client Key (frontend).
+    -   **Rate Limiting**: Protects against abuse.
+    -   **CORS**: Restricts access to authorized domains.
-- **Responsive Design**: Works on desktop and mobile devices
+-   **Responsive Design**: Works seamlessly on desktop and mobile.

 ## 🏗️ Architecture

+The project follows the **MVC (Model-View-Controller)** pattern:

 ```
 ┌─────────────┐    ┌─────────────┐    ┌─────────────┐